Content Map Terms

 • Exercise regularly, and eat a healthy diet.

 You also can talk to your doctor about treatments that may either reduce or stop your hot flashes.
-These include taking hormone therapy.
+These include taking hormone therapy and certain medicines.

 Lifestyle choices